10 Effective and Easy Ways to Speed up a WordPress Site

 - Optimizing Images

-During the experiment, we used the Google Page Speed Insight tool to measure the actual page speed in the count of 100.
-The higher the score, the faster the speed.
-This tool also indicated the negative factors responsible for slowing down the WordPress site, and offering suggestions to speed up the WordPress site.
+For the duration of our varied experiments, we used the Google Page Speed Insight tool to measure the actual page speed out of a score of 100.
+The more elevated the score, the quicker the website.
+This tool also indicated several negative factors which were responsible for slowing down the WordPress site, and offered suggestions to action the augmentation of the WordPress site’s speed.

-Throughout the testing, we used this tool to run a speed test on our customer’s blog, With very slow speed times, their aim was to urgently speed up their WordPress site.
-After performing all the following steps, we successfully resolved all the WordPress speed issues and scored 100/100 with the Google PageSpeed tool.
+Lest we be accused of laboratory testing that fails in the real world, we turned these tools and our expertise to one of our customer’s blog, With sluggish responses, no user was going to have a good first impression, so their aim was to urgently and dramatically speed up their WordPress site.
+After performing all the following neatly listed steps, we successfully resolved the totality of the customer’s WordPress speed issues and scored an exemplary 100/100 with the Google PageSpeed tool.

 Here Are The Top 10 Easy Ways to Speed up Your WordPress Site